What is M365?

 - How does M365 work?

-- M365 provides cloud-based access to a suite of productivity applications and services, with a subscription model that includes regular updates and cloud storage.
+- M365 provides cloud-based access to a suite of productivity applications and services.
+Its subscription model includes regular updates and cloud storage.

 - What is the difference between M365 and Azure?

-- M365 focuses on productivity and collaboration tools, while Azure is Microsoft’s cloud computing platform offering services like databases, virtual computing, and AI.
+- M365 focuses on productivity and collaboration tools, while Azure is Microsoft’s cloud computing platform that offers services such as databases, virtual computing, and AI.

 - Why is Microsoft called 365?